• Skip to primary navigation

 We have a long standing interest in wildlife and wildlife photography and have made several trips overseas, in pursuit of wildlife, including trips to parts of Africa, particularly Kenya, Tanzania and Gambia, or The Gambia to use the proper name.

-In Scotland the elusive Pine Marten represents, for many, a symbol of the ultimate Scottish wildlife quest and has always been one of our favourite animals.
+In the UK the elusive Pine Marten represents, for many, a symbol of an ultimate UK, particularly Scottish wildlife photography quest.
+This has always been one of our favourite animals.

 If you are looking for Pine Martens click the featured image.
 Read on for other wildlife.